olliepalmer/parallel-worlds-course/README.md

 # Parallel Worlds course: Jekyll website

-This is the source code for the [Parallel Worlds](https://parallel.olliepalmer.com) course I teach at [The Master Institute of Visual Cultures, AKV St Joost](https://www.akvstjoostmasters.nl/programmes/situated-design), a 10-class course.
+This is the source code for the [Parallel Worlds](https://parallel.olliepalmer.com) course I teach at [The Master Institute of Visual Cultures, Avans Creative Innovation](https://www.akvstjoostmasters.nl/programmes/situated-design), a 10-class course.

 ## About the course